microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

-# Build Open AI Application on Power App to allow users to use natural language question on top of SQL data
+# Exercise 1: Build Open AI Application on Power App to allow users to use natural language question on top of SQL data
 ### Summary.

 This scenario allows users to use Open AI as an intelligent agent to get business questions prompts from end users and generating SQL queries from the prompts.This implementation scenario focuses on building a Natural Language to query from business questions and generate the queries for database retrieval